SolovyovAlexander/HotelManagment1/README.md

 All endpoints are implemented

-Swagger is intalled, enter to /swagger/
+Swagger is installed, enter to /swagger/